A fully Bayesian semi-parametric scalar-on-function regression (SoFR) with measurement error using instrumental variables: Introduction

+Biomedical researchers increasingly use scalar-on-function regression (SoFR), a kind of functional data analysis, to evaluate the relationships between function-valued covariates and scalar-valued outcomes.
+In these settings, the functional covariates are observed on a dense or sparse grid.
+Several authors have reviewed SoFR \cite{ramsay2006,wang2016functional,morris2015functional}.
+Most prior SoFR models did not include non-functional or scalar-valued covariates.
+We use a broader definition of SoFR that allows for both function and scalar-valued covariates.
+Namely, let $\{X(t): t \in [0, 1] \}$, $\uZ$, and $Y$ denote the functional covariate, scalar-valued covariate, the scalar-valued response, respectively, in the following SoFR model: where the error terms $\epsilon_i$ are assumed to be independent and identically distributed; i.e. $\epsilon_i \stackrel{iid}{\sim} \Normal(0, \sigma^2_{\epsilon})$.
+Model~(\ref{eq:intro1}) is estimated within a frequentist framework using pre-selected basis functions (such as B-splines, thin plate splines, polynomial splines, and wavelets) or data-driven basis functions from functional principal components combined with some penalty term to impose smoothness \citep{reiss2017methods}.

-This manuscript is motivated by the need to accurately evaluate the effects of physical activity patterns on the body mass index (BMI) for a sample of adults living in the United States.
-In this motivating example, Actigraph, a wearable device used to monitor physical activity is used to approximate the individual patterns of physical activity of the study participants, while BMI is used as an indicator for adiposity or obesity.
-Devices such as Actigraph collect data frequently such as at $60$ second epochs while the device is worn, resulting in high dimensional longitudinal data or function data with complex heterogeneous covariance structures.
-With the rise in the use of wearable devices to track physical activity, several authors have recently questioned their accuracy in monitoring physical activity \citep{feito2012effects,o2020well,an2017valid}.
-Functional data analysis, specifically, SoFR can be applied to assess how the function-valued data obtained from wearable devices influence scalar-valued outcomes such as BMI.
-However, current SoFR approaches are limited in their ability to correct for potential biases due to measurement errors when estimating the association between imprecisely observed functional covariates prone to complex error structures and scalar-valued outcomes.
+The empirical motivation for our approach is the need to evaluate accurately the association between physical activity patterns and body mass index (BMI).
+We analyzed physical activity data derived from Actigraphs, wearable devices for monitoring physical activity, and used BMI as an indicator of obesity.
+Actigraphs and similar devices record data frequently, such as for $60$ second epochs, resulting in high dimensional longitudinal data or functional data with complex heterogeneous covariance structures.
+Several authors have questioned the accuracy with which such devices measure physical activity \citep{feito2012effects,o2020well,an2017valid}.
+SoFR can be applied to assess how the function-valued data from wearable devices relate to scalar-valued outcomes such as BMI.
+However, current approaches to SoFR are limited in their ability to correct for measurement error in imprecisely observed functional covariates with complex error structures.
+Most approaches to correcting measurement error in SoFR are based on the assumption, that the function-valued covariates are observed at discrete time points with independent error structures.
+See \citealp{yao2005functional,cardot2007smoothing,goldsmith2013corrected,morris2015functional,reiss2017methods}.
+In contrast, \cite{chakraborty2017regression} used a multivariate regression calibration approach while allowing for correlated measurement error.
+More recently, \cite{tekwe2019instrumental} proposed a measurement error-adjusted SoFR model with an instrumental variable (IV) for identifying the model under the assumption of heteroscedastic measurement error structures.
+We estimated model parameters with the generalized method of moments (GMM) and obtained bootstrap confidence intervals for the estimated functional parameter.
+However, the GMM approach is limited by the assumption of an unbiased IV, which maybe not always be satisfied.